 For more info on Cozy Campers, check out their website at the link below.

 This resource section contains some Amazon affiliate links.
 If you use these links to buy something, we may earn a small commission at no additional cost to you.
 Thank you!

 Iceland Travel Books/Guides

 Joelle’s first trip to Iceland was due to Icelandair’s stay overnight at no added cost offer (great advertising).
 She was flying solo to France for a family wedding and decided to stay one night on the way home.
 A thirty-six-hour stay in Iceland captured her heart.
-With such a short visit, only a couple of travel guides were purchased to research the trip.
-Since then, she has returned twice the last one with Ryan.
+With such a short visit, only a few travel guides were purchased to research the trip.
+Since then, she has returned twice, the last one with Ryan.
 It is a remarkable destination, and we can’t recommend it enough.

 Our favorite websites

 2. Iceland Road and Coastal Administration For road conditions and weather.
 This is absolutely mandatory to have during months of snow. www.road.is

 3. U.S. Department of State Bureau of Consular Affairs Iceland Country Info

 We cannot encourage you enough to visit this website as you plan and prepare for your trip.
 This is the U.S. Federal Government addressing the safety, security, travel risk, entry, exit, visa documents mandates, emergency U.S. and Embassy contacts, health, local laws, special circumstances, threats, traveler vulnerabilities, government warnings, and transportation in Iceland.
 This is your best and most reliable resource for all this important info.
 Check back often before you go, as things can change quickly.
 Being prepared is essential in all travel, but especially internationally.

 4. The Center of Disease Control and Prevention (CDC) Travelers Health Resource